Setting up Active Directory Domain Services (AD DS)

 Before you begin, ensure your server meets these requirements:

-This is the most common method and uses the graphical interface.
+This is the most common method and uses the visual interface.

 Method 2: Using PowerShell